 The television ad below has been airing as of this writing – note that it still advertises the freetvkey.com domain.
 It also features the same pitchman as seen in the original 2013 Clear TV spots.

-As of this writing, Free TV Key is not in stores or on Amazon, where you can get it for about $13-$20.
-It is expected to arrive on shelves (brick and mortar, or virtual) in early 2016.
+As of this writing, Clear TV Key has only been seen in select stores or on Amazon, where you can get it for about $13-$20.
+It is expected to arrive on shelves in 2017.

-There are a number of products which perform the same function as Free TV Key.
+There are a number of products which perform the same function as Clear TV Key.
 First, you can find its parent product, Clear TV, at retailers such as Bed Bath and Beyond or KMart for about $20.
-Another antenna which is currently advertising is HD Free TV.
-Finally, any standard television antenna will also function the same as Free TV Key.
+Another antenna which is has advertised is HD Free TV.
+Finally, any standard television antenna will also function the same as Clear TV Key.

 Does it Work?

-Regarding the claims that Free TV Key picks up broadcast channels, the advertising is completely correct.
-Because Free TV Key is essentially a standard television antenna, there is not much to it other than receiving television signals in your area.
+Regarding the claims that Clear TV Key receives broadcast channels, the advertising is completely correct.
+Because Clear TV Key is essentially a standard television antenna, there is not much to it other than receiving television signals in your area.

-Perhaps the most obvious caveat, however, is that Free TV Key only picks up over-the-air broadcasts, which means you are limited to whatever channels are available in your area.
+Perhaps the most obvious caveat, however, is that Clear TV Key only picks up over-the-air broadcasts, which means you are limited to whatever channels are available in your area.
 This typically amounts to a small handful of network and public broadcasting affiliates.
 Large cities may get as many as 50 channels, although many of these are of limited interest.

 You will not receive popular cable channels such as CNN, FoxNews, ESPN, E!, or any other channel which is cable-only.

 There are, however, several reasons why you would want to keep a working television antenna on hand.
 First, the picture of your local broadcast channels is likely to be superior to cable because the signal is not compressed assuming you have a strong signal.
-Sporting events, for example, may look better through Free TV Key.
+Sporting events, for example, may look better through Clear TV Key.
 Another reason to have such a product is when the cable or satellite provider has an outage.
-Finally, you may want to put a Free TV Key on televisions in your home which are not connected to your cable or satellite service.
+Finally, you may want to put a Clear TV Key on televisions in your home which are not connected to your cable or satellite service.

-Have you used Free TV Key?
+Have you used Clear TV Key?
 What did you think of it?
 Share your experience with us in the comments below.